 When it comes to fueling the lamps and lanterns that add that cozy glow to your home in winter months - which is better, common lamp oil or kerosene?

 There´s a difference between common lamp oil and paraffin oil, read about it below.
 Or just skip to the list of lamp oil approved for indoor use.
-Paraffin oil in the United States is meant for small oil lamps and lanterns like these (with wicks smaller than 1/4" round or 1/2" flat).
+Paraffin oil in the United States is meant for small oil lamps and lanterns (with wicks smaller than 1/4" round or 1/2" flat).

 Lamp oil is in the same chemical family as kerosene but impurities have been removed so it burns cleaner.
 Lamp oil is more expensive than kerosene due to the extra steps needed to purify the oil resulting in significantly less impurities released into the air when burned.
 Best quality lamp oils will be virtually smokeless and without an odor.
 Not all lamp oils are created equally.
 There are many oil varieties available with varying degrees of purity, viscosity (thickness), flash point, and other properties that affect burning.

 Kerosene is the cheaper option and some old timers will tell you kerosene makes flat wick lanterns burn brightest.
 It is available in synthetic kerosene, red kerosene and K-1.
 Red kerosene is dyed for regulation purposes and is meant to fuel industrial equipment.
 Never burn red kerosene indoors because the byproducts from the red dye can be harmful.
 K-1 kerosene should not be burned indoors unless properly vented, you can read more about kerosene lamp oil here.

 Despite being more of a wallet eater, to keep indoor air clean and healthy, use lamp oil in your indoor oil lamps and oil lanterns.
 Again, here´s the list of lamp oil to burn indoors.